Filing Operations

 Self-represented filers get it wrong

-People without attorneys file on the wrong form, in the wrong division, missing a signature or a fee.
-Clerks spend their time rejecting and re-explaining instead of processing.
+People without attorneys file on the wrong form, in the wrong division, missing a signature, an exhibit, or a fee waiver.
+Clerks spend their day rejecting and re-explaining instead of clearing the queue, and the filer comes back to the counter twice.

-Every document typed from paper into the case management system is a chance to mismatch a case number or a party, and a duplicate of work already done.
+Each accepted document is keyed from paper into the case management system, then served, then noted, each step a chance to mismatch a case number or a party.
+It is duplicate work on top of work already done.

 From your case data to the outcome